nstudt/corpin-emr/readme.md

 1) Manage patients digital records.
 2) Store and retrieve scanned paper records.
 3) Write and manage patient prescriptions.
+4) Provide assitive diagnostics where practical.

-Thus, you will not find clinic scheduling, billing or other fancy EMR features.
+You will not find clinic scheduling, billing or other fancy EMR features in the first few versions.
 Because this application was designed with rural healthcare in mind, meeting "Meaningful Use" requirements was not a consideration.

-Secure ACL to data (not yet implemented).
+Secure ACL to data.
 Patient management.
 (CRUD)
 Encoded (digital) and scanned-paper records management.
 Medical SOAP notes accessed through he View Patient screen.
 Write Rx from the Plan section of SOAP notes.
 Automatic Internet detection and sync to Cloud Couchdb server.
-Multi-client support through master-master dbs support.
+Multi-client support through masterless dbs support.
 Core ICD-10 and RxNorm databases for offline-lookup. (todo) Type ahead ICD-10 and RxNorm context entry during encounter.
 Obstetrics support through flagging of patient pregnancy.
 Integrated mode-b ultra-sound support. (todo)
 Patient picture association. (todo)
+Historical vitals.

 ### [](https://github.com/nstudt/corpin-emr#getting-started)Getting Started